-The St Austell Bay Website is here and features all the many excellent businesses, shops, facilities, visitor attractions and services that we have on offer.
-It will provide a multi-faceted destination site of information for visitors, locals residents and businesses.
-Our goal is for this to be the go to place for anyone looking at St Austell.
+The St Austell Bay Website is here and features all the many excellent events, businesses, shops, facilities, visitor attractions and services that we have on offer.
+It will provide a multi-faceted destination website of information for visitors, locals residents and businesses.
+Our goal is for this to be the ‘go to’ place for anyone looking at St Austell.

 The Garden Project

-The focal point of the year for the garden project will be the summer Garden Festival, timed to coincide with the flowers in our local gardens.
+The focal point of the year for the garden project is the summer Garden Festival, timed to coincide with the flowers in our local gardens.
 The festival will showcase the great estates and gardens that surround the town, including Heligan, Caerhays, Pinetum and the Eden Project, with experts from each on hand to answer questions from budding gardeners and deliver hints and tips on how to make your own garden great.
 Local schools will be invited to participate in gardening competitions.
 Music, fun and entertainment will be the order of the weekend.
-The next garden festival will held on Saturday 22nd June 2019, please click here for more details.
+The next garden festival will held on Saturday 27th June 2020, please click here for more details.

 The Whitegold Project